mapbox/delatin/README.md

 # delatin

-A fast JavaScript terrain mesh generation tool.
+A fast JavaScript **3D terrain mesh** generation tool.
 Approximates a height field with a Delaunay triangulation, minimizing the amount of points and triangles for a given maximum error.

-Delatin is a port of [hmm](https://github.com/fogleman/hmm) (C++), which is in turn based on a 1995 paper [Fast Polygonal Approximation of Terrains and Height Fields](http://mgarland.org/files/papers/scape.pdf) by Michael Garland and Paul Heckbert.
+Delatin is a port of Michael Fogleman's [*hmm*](https://github.com/fogleman/hmm) (C++), which is in turn based on the paper [Fast Polygonal Approximation of Terrains and Height Fields (1995)](http://mgarland.org/files/papers/scape.pdf) by Michael Garland and Paul Heckbert.

 ## [Live Demo](https://mapbox.github.io/delatin/)